 Those of you who visit us often at Grand Cata know we love Spanish wines.
 From Rioja to Ribera del Duero to Priorat, some of our favorite wines hail from the bigger of the two countries on the Iberian peninsula (and before you ask, yes, we love Portugal, too!).

-Therefore, for this post, we decided to take a little tour of Toro, a not-quite-as-famous-but-just-as-good region that produces opulent reds.
+For this post, we decided to take a little tour of Toro, a not-quite-as-famous-but-just-as-good region that produces opulent reds.
 For any of you that prefer the ripeness and richness generally associated with New World regions, like California or Australia, Toro is an Old World region well worth your time.

-So, what other delicious things come from Toro?
+What other delicious things come from Toro?
 Cheese, for one thing.
 Specifically, a hard sheep's milk cheese called “Zamorano,” named after the province of Zamora in which Toro sits.
 This cheese gets aged for 6 months and is characterized by a sharp, but pleasant, bite.
 In addition to cheese, expect to find lots of stews and “asados” (grilled dishes).
 Common ingredients include veal, chickpeas and lentils, and like much of Spain, sausages and cured meats are huge.
 Specifically, Toro and the rest of Castilla y Leon make exceptional “morcillas,” or blood sausage.

 We highly recommend that if you plan to visit Spain, you consider including Toro.
 Toro is actually a town and municipality in the larger region of Castilla y Leon.
 Perhaps the most famous Spanish woman in history, Isabella of Castile, was born there.
 Being right at the edge of the Moorish Empire, Toro has some of the most diverse artistic and architectural stylings in Spain, taking cues from both Christian and Islamic influences.
-In fact, Toro is the heart of Mudéjar art, a style developed known for its heavy use of brick and the infusion of Islamic art and architecture into medieval Christian art and architecture.
-Some of the disciplines that this art encompasses include tilework, wood carving and plasterwork.
+In fact, Toro is the heart of Mudéjar art, a style known for its heavy use of brick and the infusion of Islamic art and architecture into medieval Christian art and architecture.
+Some of the disciplines that this art encompasses include tile work, wood carving and plaster work.